JoseVteRS/todo-list-ddd-cqrs/README.md

 ## Proposal

-Training DDD and CQRS pattern.
+To training DDD and CQRS pattern.
 For this I decided to develope a simple TODO List.
 In this project have as database MongoDB and GraphQL as query language

 ## Teconlogies